TristanPetersDS/Martian-Weather-Analysis/.ipynb_checkpoints/README-checkpoint.md

 # To Do
 ## Data Cleaning
- - [ ] Convert datetime fields into standardized format
+ - [ X ] Convert datetime fields into standardized format
- - [ ] Remove Wind_speed, Humidity, and weather columns
+ - [ X ] Remove Wind_speed, Humidity, and weather columns
- - [ ] Look into missing data; determine if this was due to a storm or equipment malfunction.
+ - [ ] Look into missing data; determine if this was due to a storm or equipment malfunction
+ - [ ] Clean up notebook organization
+ - [ ] Clean up commenting
+ - [ ] Add notebook section descriptions